Digital Humanities

 This final conference in Bern marks both a conclusion and a beginning.
 It offers a platform for external experts to discuss the epistemological and methodological implications of digital workflows in the humanities, while giving the Flow doctoral researchers the opportunity to present their findings and reflect on the integration of machine learning in historical research.
 The different experts will engage in a discussion on the infrastructural, methodological, and data-driven foundations of scholarly work, with particular attention to the role of clearly structured digital workflows in an era of growing AI hype.
 To ensure targeted and transparent digital text practices, the papers explore key workflow components such as automated handwriting recognition, text recognition and processing, named entity recognition, and language modelling.

-• Which resources — both equipment and different expertises — are needed to design and implement digital workflows for a variety of digital tasks in historical research?
+Central questions include: - What kinds of digital workflows exist, and how are they structured? - At which stages of a research project can specific questions or tasks meaningfully be addressed through digital or automated methods? - Which strategies support reproducibility and long-term usability of digital research? - Which resources — both equipment and different expertises — are needed to design and implement digital workflows for a variety of digital tasks in historical research?

 By bringing a variety of digital perspectives together, the conference invites us to think about what it means to “work in flow” — to move between documents and algorithms, between human interpretation and machine learning — and how such movement can expand the horizons of historical inquiry.
 As a result of the conference, a joint publication will be submitted to the peer-reviewed series “Digital Humanities Research” (Bielefeld University Press).